u1f98e/cs330-zero-trust/README.md

 Then, you should be able to choose the `zt-keycloak` image in GNS3 to create a docker node.

+From within GNS3, you can edit the docker image to add a volume mount at `/var/db` to avoid needing to set up the database each time the container starts.

 You can access the Keycloak admin console at: http://localhost:8080

 ### Docker Compose